When Samsung unveiled the Galaxy S5, the world sat up and took notice, simply because it's one of the most anticipated phones for 2014.

 Android had added support for a forward-facing camera, so the Galaxy S included one, as well as a 5-megapixel shooter around the back.
 The battery was again a Li-Ion 1500mAh model, and again the phone struggled to get through a working day without a recharge.
 The 2.3 Gingerbread update did wonders in this department though, almost doubling its lifespan.

 "There are a few faults, but on the whole it's a cracking bit of kit, and you really could do a lot worse," concluded our review at the time, and Samsung now had a foundation it could build on.
-In 2010, the SIM-free price for the Galaxy S was £449.

 The S2 was the first Galaxy phone to cause a significant splash in the mobile handset pond.